timpaul/form-extractor-prototype/README.md

 ## Current limitations

 - it can only process images of forms, not documents
-- it only extracts the question title, hint and type
+- it only knows about certain kinds of question types
 - you can't provide your own API key via the UI
-- you can't browse the folder of previous results
+- you can't browse previous form extractions

 ## How it works